sumaity42/ML_for_Classification_of_Conformational_Space/README.md

 iii.
 Run Main_Script_dist.py and save dataframe only for unique pairs.

 iv.
-Add distance dataframe and target lebel in the Create_Dictionary.py file.
+Add distance dataframe ('pkl'), 'target' and 'system_index' in the Create_Dictionary.py file.

 v.
-Run RF_model.py and plot scatter_matrix, feature_importance
+Run Calculate_feature_Correlation.py to calculate feature correlation and saved the correlated features name.

+vi.
+Perform hyperparameter optimization: RF_Hyperparameter_optimization.py for Random Forest (RF) and ETC_Hyperparameter_optimization for Extratrees Classifier (ETC).

+vii.
+With the optimized parameters train the model, make prediction and save average importance score: RF_model_final.py for RF and ETC_model_final.py for ETC.

+viii.

 # Datasets
 A subset of data will be uploaded shortly.